Employment & Benefits

 Further anti-harassment and anti-discrimination policies are outlined in the Community Guidelines for the Open Collective platform which are prescribed for all members of the Open Collective ecosystem including fiscal hosts such as OCF.

 Anyone who wishes to be employed and meets the above requirements is welcome to be employed by OCF.
 Conversely, there are situations where the law says we must make someone an employee instead of a contractor.
 Defining whether someone is an employee or an independent contractor is called worker classification.

 There are laws designed to prevent worker exploitation and ensure workers are afforded the protections and benefits of employment where appropriate.
 Regulations vary by state—someone in California may need to be employed while someone in Texas doing the same work might be allowed to be a contractor.

 If you'd like to learn more about classification, read the guide below.
 It's a complex topic and we regularly run scenarios past our lawyer to be sure.
 If you have any questions about classification, please contact us.

 Here are the steps to employ someone.

-Where possible, we ask initiatives to give OCF advance notice, so we can take care of the termination process in a timely manner.
+Where possible, we ask Collectives to give OCF as much advance notice as possible, so we can take care of the termination process in a timely manner.